7 QUEsTiONS FOR…

 In case you’d like to stay informed about future Beyond the Ring artist talks, feel free to sign up for PiB’s weekly E-Newsletter – or order your annual subscription of PiB’s bi-monthly published print issue – the PiB Guide! : )

-Editor’s note: Entries for the next print issue are currently welcome!
-The print deadline for the PiB Guide Nº25 JULY/AUG 2019 is June 13th 2019.
+Editor’s note: Submissions for publication in PiB’s forthcoming print issue are currently welcome!
+The print deadline for the PiB Guide Nº26 SEP/OCT 2019 is August 13th 2019.

 Photography exhibitions/events in…